Tax and benefit support can help to make childcare more affordable.

 Tax-Free Childcare may be available to help with the cost of childcare, enabling more parents to go out to work, if they want to, to provide greater security for their families.

-The Childcare Offer For Wales is a Welsh Government initiative and will provide eligible working parents with 30 hours childcare for 3-4 year olds only.
+The Childcare Offer For Wales is a Welsh Government initiative and will provide eligible working parents with 30 hours childcare for 3 and 4 year olds only.

-The 30 hours childcare will be a combination of early education (between 10 – 12.5 hours) and childcare (between 17.5 – 20 hours), for up to 48 weeks per year.
+The 30 hours childcare will be a combination of FPN funding (10 hours) and childcare (up to 20 hours), for up to 48 weeks per year.
 Eligible children will be able to access 30 hours childcare from the term after their 3rd birthday, until they enter full time education the term after their 4th birthday.